ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 * Provision {{site.data.keyword.vcf-auto-short}} with NSX-T with the VMware Aria Operations and VMware Aria Operations for Logs service.
 * No performance, capacity, or log messages for the NSX-V instance components need to be retained as the instance will be deleted.
 * When the {{site.data.keyword.vcf-auto-short}} with NSX-V is deleted, the VMware Aria Operations and VMware Aria Operations for Logs service will also be deleted.
-* Migrate the content of the {{site.data.keyword.vcf-auto-short}} with NSX-V with the VMware Aria Operations and VMware Aria Operations for Logs service to {{site.data.keyword.vcf-auto-short}} with NSX-T by following the VMware documentation.
+* Migrate the content of the {{site.data.keyword.vcf-auto-short}} with NSX-V with the VMware Aria Operations and VMware Aria Operations for Logs service to {{site.data.keyword.vcf-auto-short}} with NSX-T by following the Broadcom® documentation.

 ## Related links
 {: #v2t-optional-services-links}